ckunderd/abide/content/twoormore.md

 donate_in_order_to = "In order to aid Two or More in their journey to serve bi/multi-ethnic individuals and their families"
 +++

 For decades, a those who identify as bi/multi-racial have been overlooked within society.
-Whether in families, neighborhoods, communities of faith, or otherwise, these individuals are often seen as "half" of one idenity and "half" of another, and as such are rarely fully embraced.
+Whether in families, neighborhoods, communities of faith, or otherwise, these individuals are often seen as "half" of one identity and "half" of another, and as such are rarely fully embraced.
 This "half existence" leads to bullying, disillusionment, poor mental health, and a host of other issues that do not reflect God's desires for their lives, which is all the more concerning when one considers that those who identify as bi/multi-racial will be the majority of people in the United States by 2040.

 Two or More was created to help bring about a brighter future for community members and their families who represent two or more racial or ethnic backgrounds.
 This ministry creates spaces to explore the wholeness of who these individuals are and not merely one part, established on the belief that racial reconiclaiton starts with knowing fully who one is in Christ, and continues by bringing awareness to all those to whom these people are connected.